Order Picker Trucks – Medium & High Level

 2.10 Order Picking with laden and unladen pallets

-On completion of training candidates will have a theoretical understanding of the following : –
+On completion of training candidates will have a theoretical understanding on the Order Picker covering the following : –

 3.1 Responsibilities under the Health and Safety at Work Act 1974, PUWER 98 & LOLER 98